MatabBadure/RestAPIWebFota/README.md

-**README FOR HILLROMVEST**
+**README FOR HILLROMFOTA**
 --------------------------

 Introduction:
 -------------
-This is a Hill-Rom Vest web application.
-Which will provide visualisation for the Hill-Rom vest users / physicians and associates of Hill-Rom.
+This is a Hill-Rom Fota web application.
+Which will help download firmware to devices of Hill-Rom.

 Tech-Stack
 ----------